RosterElf Logo

 Customisable shift fields Setup requires shift templates

-Option to attach documents to shifts Positioned for off-site work, not traditional sites
+Option to attach documents to shifts Better for job-based than site-based scheduling

 Connecteam has extensive rostering functionality, but the crowded UI and the need to set up shift-based templates can feel overwhelming.
 The system is better positioned for businesses doing off-site work rather than traditional rostering for sites and departments.
 Businesses wanting intuitive, site-based rostering with in-built financial analytics may want to explore alternatives.